 Brown Bears of Coastal Alaska

-Brown bears are North America’s largest predators and the undisputed king of any ecosystem in which they live in.
-Alaska holds more of these bears than anyplace else in the Western Hemisphere, and contains 95% of the US population.
-And Lake Clark National Park, where this workshop will be based out of, has densities of over 200 bears per 50 square miles – one of the densest populations on the planet!
+Brown bears are North America’s largest predators and the undisputed kings of any ecosystem in which they live.
+Alaska holds more of these bears than anyplace else in the Western hemisphere, and contains 95% of the US population.
+Lake Clark National Park, where this workshop is based, has densities of over 200 bears per 50 square miles – one of the densest populations on the planet!

-This August I will be taking a small group of photographers on an action packed brown bear photography workshop to Lake Clark National Park, that will put you face to face with these extraordinary animals.
+In August, we take a small group of photographers on an action-packed brown bear photography workshop to Lake Clark National Park, that will put you face-to-face with these extraordinary animals.

 In addition to the bears, we will also spend time photographing a puffin colony, as well as the incredible numbers of bald eagles that make this place their home.